MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-Mailbox.md

 - Update (Enabled by default only in the cloud-based service.)

-- UpdateCalendarDelegation (Available only in the cloud-based service.)

 - UpdateFolderPermissions (Available only in Exchange 2019 and the cloud-based service; enabled by default.)

 - UpdateInboxRules (Available only in Exchange 2019 and the cloud-based service; enabled by default.)